denismo/DevOpsGears/README.md

 |run|raised when a handler needs to run.
 Useful when either the handler's language is not supported by the system, or when "running" a handler means more than just running a script, for example if you want to run a script in a clustered environment.
 The handler which handles the "run" action should be system-runnable, or no other action will be performed.
 The "run" action is invoked automatically if the script fails to execute|
 |on|raised for any event, either system action or user defined event.
 The handler is then declared as an "event handler", see below|

-TODO: Handler execution context (resource hierarchy, gears instance or user instance)
+TODO: Handler execution context (resource hierarchy, environment variables, gears instance or user instance)

 *Event handler* - event handlers are any handlers which start with "on".
 Event handlers can handle system events, but they are more useful for handling custom user-defined events that resources can raise.
 For example, SQS queue may send the "received" event when a new message arrives, or EC2 Instance can send the "started" event after it starts.